Rescue process

 Has this dog lived with cats?
 Describe what happened — did the dog stare, stalk, chase, or ignore?

 Why it matters: Prey drive manifests on a spectrum.
-'Fine with cats' needs unpacking.
+'Fine with cats' needs unpacking: Were they ever unsupervised?
+Did the foster have management in place?
+Did the cat ever run?

 How did the dog react to cats moving suddenly, running, or vocalizing?